Last updated: 10 July 2019

 We may ask for personal information about you, including your name, date of birth, email address, postal address, telephone number, the local authority that you live in and demographic information such as ethnicity and gender.

 Times when we would do this include when you ask about our activities, take part in our activities, sign up for e-newsletters/bulletins, tell us your story, take part in our research, call our helpline, order products or services, make a donation, fundraise on our behalf or complete an online survey.
+This includes information that you may have provided to organisations that are now part of the Contact family and whose services are run by Contact, such as Hemihelp and Fledglings.

 In some circumstances, such as when you get in touch with the Contact helpline or access Contact's services, we may ask about your children, including their ages, names, disability or medical condition, other people in your household, the type of education your child receives and your housing costs.
 You will always have the option to"prefer not to say".